Fr. Timothy J. Shreenan, O.F.M., Pastor

-Sarah serves as the Elementary CGS catechist at Enfield Montessori School, and is a freelance WordPress and Marketing consultant.
+Sarah serves as the Elementary CGS catechist at Enfield Montessori School, and is a freelance WordPress Website Designer and Marketing consultant.
 She earned a Bachelor’s Degree in Journalism from Texas A&M University and an MBA with a Marketing emphasis from American Intercontinental University.
 She lives in Manchester, CT with her husband, four children and their dog Daisy.

 Patricia E. Curtis

 Pat joined the Pastoral Staff of St. Patrick—St. Anthony in 2001.
 Her primary responsibilities include working with the Adult Faith Formation Ministry, Baptism Preparation Team, Clare Gallery Ministry, and the Women of Hope Ministry.
 Prior to returning to Connecticut, Pat lived and worked in Rochester, New York, first as a systems analyst at Eastman Kodak, and then for twelve years as a Pastoral Associate at St. John the Evangelist Church.
 Pat holds an MA degree in Pastoral Ministry from Boston College.

 Kristina joined the staff as Business Manager in August, 2021.
 She previously worked in public accounting and other parishes within the Archdiocese of Hartford.
 She hold a BS in Accounting from University of Connecticut.
 Crafting, baseball, and traveling are some of her hobbies.